 37 dead, mostly preschoolers, in Thai day care rampage

-BANGKOK (AP) — A former policeman burst into a day care center in northeastern Thailand on Thursday, killing dozens of children and teachers and then firing on more people as he fled in the deadliest rampage in the nation’s history.
+BANGKOK (AP) — A former policeman facing a drug charge burst into a day care center in northeastern Thailand on Thursday, killing dozens of preschoolers and teachers before shooting more people as he fled in the deadliest rampage in the nation’s history.

-The assailant, who authorities said was fired from the force earlier this year because of a drug offense, took his own life after killing his own wife and child at home.
+The assailant, who was fired from the force earlier this year, took his own life after killing his wife and child at home.

-At least 37 people were killed in the attack, according to police spokesman Archayon Kraithong.
-Another 12 people were wounded.
-At least 24 of the dead were children, mostly preschoolers.

-“The teacher who died, she had a child in her arms,” a witness, whose name wasn’t given, told Thailand’s Kom Chad Luek television at the scene.
+“The teacher who died, she had a child in her arms,” the witness, whose name wasn’t given, told Thailand’s Kom Chad Luek television.
 “I didn’t think he would kill children, but he shot at the door and shot right through it.”

+A video taken by a first responder arriving at the scene of the single-story day care in the rural town of Nongbua Lamphu showed rescuers rushing in to the building past the shattered glass front door, with drops of blood visible on the ground.

+In footage posted online after the attack, frantic family members could be heard weeping outside the building, and one image showed the floor of a room smeared with blood where sleeping mats were scattered.
+Pictures of the alphabet and other colorful decorations adorned the walls.

 Police identified the suspect as 34-year-old former police officer Panya Kamrap.
 Police Maj.
-Gen. Paisal Luesomboon told PPTV in an interview that he was fired from the force earlier this year because of drug-related offenses.
+Gen. Paisal Luesomboon told PPTV in an interview that he was fired from the force earlier this year because of the drug charge.

-In the attack he used multiple weapons, including a handgun, a shotgun and a knife, Paisel said.
+In a Facebook posting, Thai police chief Gen. Dumrongsak Kittiprapas said the man, who had been a sergeant, was due in court on Friday for a hearing in the case involving methamphetamine possession, and speculated that he may have chosen the day care because it was close to his home.

-Local police chief Damrongsak Kittiprapha told reporters that the suspect was a sergeant on the force before he was fired, and that the main weapon he used was a 9mm pistol that he had purchased himself.
+Earlier, Dumrongsak told reporters that the main weapon used was a 9mm pistol that the man had purchased himself.
+Paisal said he also had a shotgun and a knife.

-“We are still investigating all of this and have to learn from it,” he said.
-“Today is the first day and we don’t have all the details.”
+Thailand’s Prime Minister Prayut Chan-o-cha, who plans to travel to the scene on Friday, told reporters that initial reports were that the former officer was having personal problems.

 Firearm-related deaths in Thailand are much lower than in countries like the United States and Brazil, but higher than in countries like Japan and Singapore that have strict gun control laws.
 The rate of firearms related deaths in 2019 was about 4 per 100,000, compared with about 11 per 100,000 in the U.S. and nearly 23 per 100,000 in Brazil.

-Note: This story has been updated to correct the spelling of a Thai TV station.
-It is Kom Chad Luek, not Kom Chad Leuk.
-It has also been updated to correct the spelling of the police chief’s name to Dumrongsak Kittiprapas, not Damrongsak Kittiprapha.